About This Study Hub

 - Knowledge graph visualizing how topics connect across domains (the CTA exam does not test domains in isolation)

-- Wikilinks throughout all content so you can follow threads from security into integration into data management, the way real architectural decisions work
+- Wikilinks throughout all content for following threads from security into integration into data management, the way real architectural decisions work

 How Accurate Is This Content?

-Study content (domain pages, guides, decision frameworks): Researched from 136+ official and community sources.
-Every content page lists its sources at the bottom so you can verify claims and dig deeper.
+Study content (domain pages, guides, decision frameworks) draws from 136+ official and community sources.
+Every content page lists its sources at the bottom for verification and further reading.
 Primary sources include official Salesforce documentation, the Well-Architected Framework, architect.salesforce.com, and established community experts.

-Diagrams: Created from official Salesforce documentation and architecture patterns.
-Diagrams follow Salesforce’s own reference architectures where applicable, with legends indicating which systems are new, existing, or retiring.
+Diagrams are created from official Salesforce documentation and architecture patterns.
+They follow Salesforce’s own reference architectures where applicable, with legends indicating which systems are new, existing, or retiring.

 How It Was Built

-The site is updated on a regular basis to stay current with Salesforce releases and community feedback.
+The site is updated regularly to stay current with Salesforce releases.

 What This Is (and Is Not)